My son is fearful of doing certain things for fear of something bad happening. His therapist says he has magical thinking OCD. What is this?

 My son will not touch objects handled by certain others because he thinks this will bring harm to our family.
-He also thinks others will contaminate him, even if they don’t touch him; if he doesn’t shower afterward, and when OCD tells him to, he thinks something bad will happen.
+He also thinks others will contaminate him, even if they don’t touch him.
+And if he doesn’t shower afterwards, and when OCD tells him to, he thinks something bad will happen.

 Magical thinking is based on irrational thinking.
 By not touching an object for example your son perceives this as “preventing” harm.
 Magical thinking is also called thought-action fusion.
 There are two elements with this.
 These are moral thought-action fusion (Moral TAF) and likelihood thought-action fusion (likelihood TAF)*.
-The first makes a child (or adult) believe a certain emotion is real (e.g., feeling guilt, shame, sullied), usually for a perceived wrongdoing, or thinking they’ve spread germs and feeling responsible for that.
+The first makes a child (or adult) believe a certain emotion is real. for example, feeling guilt or shame for a perceived wrongdoing, or thinking they’ve spread germs and feeling responsible for that.
 Yet, what they believe is actually based on feelings not facts.
 Likelihood TAF on the other hand is where a child believes a “bad thing” is more likely to happen simply because they had a thought about it; or because they didn’t do what OCD wanted.

 What’s the solution?

-First, avoiding touching objects is a compulsion which your child does to counter his fears and to relieve anxiety momentarily.
+First, avoiding touching objects is a compulsion.
+Your child does this avoidance behaviour to counter his fears and to relieve anxiety momentarily.
 However, it is the compulsions that strengthen the obsessions and keeps OCD going in a circle.
 Other compulsions include confessing, seeking reassurance, checking, praying and uttering certain “safety” phrases under one’s breath.
 The solution therefore is cognitive behavioural therapy (CBT) with exposure response prevention (ERP).

 So how does CBT with ERP correct the thinking errors?

-The cognitive side of therapy helps address and resolve these.
+First, the cognitive side of therapy helps address thinking errors.